-- Discriminative abuse - Verbal abuse - Bullying (See Anti-bullying policy) - Persistent disobedience or destructive behaviour - Extreme behaviour e.g. violence, running away from school, vandalism - Any behaviour that threatens safety or presents a serious danger - Any behaviour that seriously inhibits the learning of pupils - Any behaviour that requires the immediate attention of the teacher behaviour.
+- Discriminative abuse

+- Verbal abuse

+- Bullying (see anti-bullying policy)

+- Persistent disobedience or destructive behaviour

+- Extreme behaviour e.g. violence, running away from school, vandalism

+- Any behaviour that threatens safety or presents a serious danger - Any behaviour that seriously inhibits the learning of pupils - Any behaviour that requires the immediate attention of the teacher - Staff members are responsible for identifying potential safeguarding issues and for recognising when they may also indicate pupils may engage in challenging or disruptive behaviour.
 In accordance with the school's Child Protection and Safeguarding Policy, all staff members are aware of safeguarding concerns and potential indicators.